Rabiya Mateo: Post Miss Universe; Acting and hosting duties

 On September 30, 2021, Mateo crowned Beatrice Luigi Gomez of Cebu City as her successor at the end of the Miss Universe Philippines 2021 pageant.
 A few minutes before, Mateo unintentionally garnered the attention of the media because she tripped on the hem of her long thigh-slit gown and fell during her final walk.
 Many newspapers and commentators pointed out the fact that Mateo fell during her very last walk as Miss Universe Philippines 2020, while just three days afterwards Tracy Maureen Perez also fell when she was doing her very first walk as Miss World Philippines 2021.

 Mateo made her acting debut in Ngisngis, an installment of Kapuso Mo, Jessica Soho's annual horror special Gabi ng Lagim.
 She later signed a contract with GMA Network on November 18, 2021, becoming one of the artists managed by GMA Artist Center (now Sparkle).
 Mateo portrayed supporting roles in several GMA dramas such as Agimat ng Agila (2022), Royal Blood (2023), and Makiling (2024), and also appeared in weekly anthologies Wish Ko Lang!, Magpakailanman, and Tadhana.

 Her hosting career kickstarted in 2022, at the opening ceremony of NCAA Season 97.
 Mateo served as one of the pioneer hosts of daily variety game show TiktoClock along with Pokwang and Kim Atienza, until her departure in 2024 due to expiration of her contract with the show.
-Months later, she joined as a mainstay in long-running gag show Bubble Gang, almost a year after her guest appearances.
+Months later, she was as a mainstay in long-running gag show Bubble Gang, almost a year after her guest appearances.

+Personal life

+As of 2026, she is dating Jake Cuenca, who confirmed their relationship.